mfrankz/microbiome/README.md

 An R syntax file containing the alpha diversity code can be found [here](https://github.com/mfrankz/microbiome/blob/main/phyloseq_alpha.R).

 1. Create a basic alpha diversity plot.
-This is the type of plot you will find in basic phyloseq tutorials.
+This is the type of plot you will find in phyloseq tutorials.
 ```
 plot_richness(ps, x="Timepoint", measures=c("Shannon", "Simpson"), color="Timepoint")
 ```